forflo/archfai/README.md

 Archfai stands for Archlinux fully automatic installation.
 This little project aims to provide a shell script package specific for archlinux which makes it possible to automate the complete installation process with just one command.
+"One command" means just **one command**!!
+No mounting of additional removable media and no curl orgies, just one command.

 Usage
 =====